Skip to content

 • 🟧 Orange (Review or Instruction Required)

-Your child requires more review or instruction on this skill before they master it.
-This could indicate a unit is currently being worked on or that the unit has yet to be worked on, and will be a focus in the future.
+Your child requires additional review or instruction on this skill before mastering it.
+This may mean that the unit is currently in progress or has not yet been started and will be a focus in future lessons.

 • 🟩 Green (Mastered / Advanced Beyond)